Rügen: Slavic Rani

-From the 7th century the West Slavic Rani (or Rujani) built an empire on Rügen and the neighbouring coast between Recknitz and Ryck.
+From the 7th century, the West Slavic Rani (or Rujani) built an empire on Rügen and the neighbouring coast between Recknitz and Ryck.
 It decidedly affected the history of the Baltic Sea area and the surrounding Obodritic (in the west) and Liutician (in the south) occupied mainland for the next few centuries.
 Many traces of their life can be found today.

-The basis of their great military strength was a combination of the Ranian navy and a favourable location.
+The basis of their military strength was a combination of the Ranian navy and a favourable location.
 Denmark, which was at that time very successful in Great Britain and Scandinavia, was neither able to match its Ranian rivals in the Baltic Sea region nor protect its coastline from Ranian armies until well into the 12th century.
 Meanwhile, the Ranians built numerous castles and temples in the Barth-Jasmund-Gristow triangle.

 The temple hill of Jaromarsburg, at the northern tip of Rügen and dedicated to the god Svetovid, was significant well beyond the boundaries of the Ranian empire.
 After the fall of Radgosc it became the chief shrine for the pagan northwestern Slavs.
 The administrative centre of the empire was Charenza, possibly on the site of the present-day hillfort known as Garz or Venz.
 The main trading centre of the empire was Ralswiek at the southernmost point of the Großer Jasmunder Bodden.